SleemG/Bash-scripting/README.md

 # Bash-scripting
 Practicing bash scripting

-## Websites that I will practic on:
+## Websites that I will practice on:
   exercism.org
   hackerrank.com